TrietPham258/TryOn/README.md

 # TryOn
 A Python application made with KivyMD and SQLite3

-How to try this app on android --> Download the apk file (warning: currently only work with android version <= 9)
+How to try this app on android --> Download the apk file (Warning: currently only work with android version <= 9)

 How to run this program on PC--> End of file